 Stay up-to-date with the latest travel guidelines from the HSE and access the latest travel guidelines from the Department of Foreign Affairs.

-During these times, Meet in Ireland is offering financial support to help you bring delegates to Ireland when it is safe to do so.
-Find out more about the supports available for corporate and incentive programmes or book a one-on-one chat with a Meet in Ireland team member by filling out our contact form.
+During these times, Fáilte Ireland is offering financial support to help you bring delegates to Ireland when it is safe to do so.
+Find out more about the supports available for corporate meetings, incentive programmes and association conferences or book a one-on-one chat with a Meet in Ireland team member by filling out our contact form.